-The homely environment provided by Lincoln includes two common rooms (one shared with neighbouring Peterborough House), a games room, kitchen, and study room with lots of outdoor space to let off steam or do a spot of gardening.
+The homely environment provided by Lincoln includes a common room, a games room, kitchen, and study room with lots of outdoor space to let off steam.

 Lincoln is a place where the girls can be themselves, experience fresh challenges, and make new friends.

 Essential elements of Lincoln life include our weekly ‘Truly Great’ photo, where a student-nominated Lincolnian has their photo taken and displayed in House.